 3. The Complex Of Hue Monuments

 These monuments are part of Hue City in Central Vietnam, founded by Gia Long, located in Thua Thien Hue Provinces.
 The city is surrounded by the essence of running the Perfume River and Ngu Binh mountains which gives the natural setting of the site.
-It is considered a remarkable example of the planning and construction of a capital city which includes many royal palaces, fortresses, and Hue Citadel in the center.
+It is considered a remarkable example of the planning and construction of a capital city that includes many royal palaces, fortresses, and Hue Citadel in the center.

 4. Pagoda Of The Celestial Body